The Ann Kimball Johnson Director of Education and Opportunity

 George W. Bush Institute

-Anne Wicks, the Ann Kimball Johnson director of education and opportunity at the George W. Bush Institute (Bush Institute), develops and oversees the policy, research, and engagement work of the Education and Economic Growth teams.
+Anne Wicks, the Ann Kimball Johnson Director of Education and Opportunity at the Bush Institute, develops and oversees the policy, research, and engagement work of GWBI’s Education and Economic Growth teams, which focus on accountability, literacy, pathways to opportunity, immigration, and economic mobility.
+She currently serves a board member for Dallas Afterschool and Instruction Partners.